 Confidential METIIB Industrial Project Assessment (2Week)

 Student:

 Company:

 Assessed By:

 Date:

-Supervisor's Agreed
+Supervisor's Assessor's Agreed

 Mark (%) Mark (%) Mark (%)

-A. Success in Meeting Objectives How well have the stated objectives been met, taking into account the difficulty of the task and the 1

-timescale of the project?
+A. Success in Meeting Objectives

+How well have the stated objectives been met, taking into account the difficulty of the task and the timescale of the project?
 How were the results of the project received by the "client"?

-Justification for mark: J
+Justification for mark:

+Justification for mark.

-D. Quality of Duningt Annuageh
+B. Quality of Project Approach

-B. Quality of Project Approach Was the project tackled in a professional manner?
+Was the project tackled in a professional manner?
 Were appropriate analytical tools used?
-Were the technical 1
+Were the technical

 aspects of the project adequately handled?
 Were there any novel ideas or approaches?

-[

 Justification for mark:

 C. Oral Presentation of Results

 Were the results presented in a clear and competent way?
 Was good use made of visual aids?
-Was the presenter]
+Was the presenter

 audible, enthusiastic and articulate?
 Were questions well handled?

-Justification for mark: ı
+Justification for mark: .

 D. Structure and Style of Interim Report

 Was the report well-structured and written in clear, understandable English?
-Were the departmental Guidelines adhered to?
+Were the departmental Guidelines

+adhered to?
 Were the style and structure appropriate for a technical report?
 Were the sections and subsections

 logically organised?
 Was there a good summary?
 Was appropriate use made of appendices?

 Justification for mark:

+Justification for mark.

 E. Interim Report Content

 Did the report convey a full and accurate 'picture' of the project?
-Did it contain a thorough description of the relevant methods and justify their selection, as well as analysis and the relevant supporting data?
+Did it contain a thorough description of the

+relevant methods and justify their selection, as well as analysis and the relevant supporting data?
 Were the

 boundaries of the project and all relevant assumptions clearly identified?
 Were there systematically derived

 recommendations and sensible conclusions?

 Justification for mark:

-autinositor norman.

-Supervisor's Agreed mark
+Suportion'- Agroad mark

-Overall Mark (Weight factors as shown) mark % %
+Overall Mark (Weight factors as shown) Supervisor's mark % Agreed mark %

-(0.3xA) + (0.2xB) + (0.15xC) + (0.15xD) + (0.2xE).
+(0.3xA) + (0.2xB) + (0.15xC) + (0.15xD) + (0.2xE). Γ

+(This sheet will be kept confidential - i.e., it is not copied to students or companies.)
 0.00 0.00